Volume Two

 "I don't intend to punish you, but I do have a favor I'd like to ask."

-They were different flavors of surprise—one was of suspicion, the other of delight.
+But they were different flavors of surprise — one of suspicion, the other of delight.

-Not minding the two, Ilya took a commission chart down from the bulletin board.
+Paying neither of them any mind, Ilya took a commission slip down from the bulletin board.

-The commission had been issued by the Eredist Branch located in the eastern part of Akradist.
-Its contents were to subjugate a giant monster raging about in the Foad Sea.
+The commission had been issued by the Eredist Branch in the eastern part of Akradist.
+Its contents were to subjugate a giant monster rampaging in the Ford Sea.

-Even a Divine Beast that was at the summit of all that lived within water would be unable to do anything with water against Undine, an existence that could be said to be the very water itself.
+Even a Divine Beast at the summit of all that lived within water would be unable to do anything with water against Undine, an existence that could be said to be water itself.

-Another thing that would be necessary would be enough power to stop its massive body.
+The other thing that would be needed was enough power to halt its massive body.

-Calling those two, Ilya showed the commission chart to the three of them.
-Although the Elder was acting selfishly before, he couldn't misbehave so imprudently before York and was currently behaving like a meek lamb.
+Calling those two over, Ilya showed the commission slip to the three of them.
+The Elder had been acting selfishly before, but he couldn't misbehave so brazenly in front of York and was now as meek as a lamb.

 "Would you three please accept this commission?"